 Have you ever watched a cartoon or played a video game where the characters and animation captivated you enough to want to develop your own?
 If so, it's time to immerse yourself in the world of animation.
-Meet the industry players such as directors, animators, and 3D modelers.
-Develop your story by exploring the 12 principles of animation, creating a storyboard, and leveraging the tools of the trade.
+Meet the industry players such as directors, principles of animation, creating a storyboard, and leveraging the tools of the trade.
 Let's bring your story and animation to life!